 There’s a reason why functional vision problems are called “the hidden disability.”
 It’s because so many parents, physicians and educators aren’t aware of them.
 In this case, a reading specialist discovered her daughter had a vision problem, and the subsequent treatment was an eye-opening experience.

-As a second grader, Katie McGinley had always been a hard worker in school.
+As a second grader, Penelope had always been a hard worker in school.
 But no matter how hard she tried, academically, things just weren’t clicking.

-Parents know when their child is struggling, but Katie’s mother, Becky, was particularly attuned to the issue.
-Becky McGinley is a reading specialist in the Richfield School District.
-Her job is to help children who are struggling in reading.
+Parents know when their child is struggling, but Penelope’s mother, Joan, was particularly attuned to the issue.
+Joan is a reading specialist, and her job is to help children who are struggling in reading.
 She has encountered all types of reading issues in her experience, which was why her daughter’s struggles were particularly frustrating.

-As the daughter of a reading specialist, Katie had always been surrounded by excellent instruction and great resources.
+As the daughter of a reading specialist, Penelope had always been surrounded by excellent instruction and great resources.
 But none of it seemed to matter.
-“Homework was a nightmare,” Becky recalled.
+“Homework was a nightmare,” Joan recalled.
 “It would take forever.”

 “We were doing so much work at home,” she said.
 “She should have been making more progress.”